 The official documentation contains a list of directives that can be overridden by the ini_set() function.
-Unfortunately, parsing issues such as missing semicolons or curly brackets will not be displayed by these two directives.
+Unfortunately, parsing problems such as missing semicolons or curly brackets will not be displayed by these two directives.
 The PHP ini configuration must be changed in this scenario.

-To display all errors, including parsing errors, in xampp, make the following changes to the php.ini file and restart the apache server.
+To display all errors, including parsing errors, in xampp, make the following changes to the php.ini example file and restart the apache server.

 display_errors = on

 In the PHP.ini file, set the display errors directive to turn on.
 It will show all errors that can't be seen by just calling the ini_set() function, such as syntax and parsing errors.

 The directory files are normally accessible to developers.
 The .htaccess file in the project's root or public directory can also be used to enable or disable the directive for displaying PHP errors.

 .htaccess has directives for display_startup_errors and display_errors, similar to what will be added to the PHP code to show PHP errors.
 The benefit of displaying or silencing error messages in this way is that development and production can have separate .htaccess files, with production suppressing error displays.